Art & Ecology

 Lina Selander, Still, Lenin’s Lamp Glows in the Peasant’s Hut, 2011

-Over the past five years, KUNST HAUS WIEN has dedicated itself to a clear programmatic orientation: The museum is the place in Vienna that negotiates environmental and sustainability issues within the art discourse.
-At the center of the exhibition activities are photography as an artistic medium and those themes that take up the pioneering role as the first Green Museum.
-Against the background of the work of Friedensreich Hundertwasser and his visionary commitment to environmental and socio-political responsibility, KUNST HAUS WIEN presents exhibitions of contemporary art and combines them with an interdisciplinary and continuing discourse programme.
+KunstHausWien has committed itself to a clear programme: The museum is the place in Vienna that deals with environmental and sustainability issues within the art discourse.
+The exhibition programme focuses on contemporary art in a variety of media and themes, reflecting the museum's pioneering role as the first green museum.
+Against the background of the work of Friedensreich Hundertwasser and his visionary commitment to environmental and socio-political responsibility, KunstHausWien presents exhibitions of contemporary art and combines them with an interdisciplinary and ongoing programme of discourse.